Church of St. Procopius

 www.farnostbrezovehory.eu

-Initially, there was a wooden belfry, most likely from the 16th century, in Březové Hory.
-A part of the oldest development including miners’ houses and some of the shafts was built around the belfry.
-The original bell from 1580 has been preserved and is exhibited in the Příbram Mining Museum in Březové Hory.
-In 1724, the foundation stone for the construction of a stone chapel was laid here.
-The chapel was partially constructed and dedicated to the patron saint of miners – St. Procopius in 1733.
-However, the condition of the chapel was not satisfactory, and the building continued to deteriorate over the years.
-This led to the reconstruction in 1879.
-A large part of the original chapel was demolished, and the current St. Procopius Church was built.
-The reconstruction was in the Romanesque Revival style.
-The church has a rectangular floorplan with one nave and a square tower on the west side.
-The new, larger nave with two entrances was added to the original presbytery.
-A small ridge turret was built above the presbytery and a vestry was added to the west side.
-The main altar dedicated to St. Procopius with a painting of the saint is in the classicist style from the beginning of the 19th century.
-The side altar dedicated to St. Barbara is in the Rococo style.
-St. Procopius Church was in its prime during 1879-1889, as it was the only church in the fast-growing municipality of Březové Hory.
-It was the destination of the famous miners’ parades.
-However, the church began to deteriorate at the beginning of the 20th century and ceased to fulfil its original function entirely after the events of 1948.
-Repairs were only carried out after 1989.
-These days, the church is the centre of the social and religious life at least for several days each year owing to the renewed St. Procopius fair.
-The Orthodox Church uses the church for its ceremonies.
-Two large crosses can be found in the nearby old birch forest Koráb – a stone cross from 1831 and a cast iron cross from 1859.
+At first there was a wooden bell tower, probably from the 16th century.
+A part of the oldest buildings of miners' houses and also some shafts grew in its surroundings.
+The original bell from 1580 has been preserved and is on display in the Mining Museum Příbram na Březových Horách.
+In 1724 the foundation stone for the construction of a stone chapel was laid here.
+In 1733 it was partially completed and dedicated to the patron saint of miners, St. Prokop.
+However, the condition of the chapel was not satisfactory and deteriorated over the years.
+In 1879 it was rebuilt.
+The original chapel was largely demolished and the present Prokop Church was built.
+The reconstruction was carried out in the pseudo-Romanesque style.
+The church is single-nave, rectangular with a square tower in the western facade.
+A new enlarged nave with two entrances was added to the presbytery, which was preserved originally.
+A small sanctus tower was built above the presbytery.
+A sacristy was added on the west side.
+The main altar of St. Procopius is classical from the early 19th century with the image of St. Procopius.
+The side altar of St. Barbara is rococo.
+In 1879-1889, the Prokop Church was at its greatest glory, as it was the only church in the rapidly growing Birch Mountains.
+The famous mining parades were directed to it.
+At the beginning of the 20th century, however, the church began to deteriorate.
+After the events of February 1948, the church ceased to function completely.
+It was not repaired until after 1989.
+Today, thanks to the renewed Prokopská pilgrimage, it becomes, at least for a few days a year, the centre of social and religious events.
+The church is used for ceremonies by the Orthodox Church.
+Near the church there is an ancient birch forest called Koráb with two large crosses, a stone one from 1831 and a cast iron one from 1859.